OSHA’s Top 10 Violations for 2019

 One of the most troubling aspects of this list is the fact that, almost without fail over the past several years, the same violations come up again and again – many of them even in the same order, listed from the most to least common.
 This suggests that, for all the strides being made every day in the field of safety and regulatory oversight, many of the most common challenges have yet to be conquered.

-Take the 2016 and 2017 OSHA violation lists as examples.
+Take the 2016, 2017 and 2018 OSHA violation lists as examples.
 The top five most common violations are identical: fall protection, hazard communication, scaffolding, respiratory protection and lockout/tagout.
-Number 6 and 7 are also the same – ladders and powered industrial trucks – only they swapped places, with ladders moving up a rung and powered industrial trucks down.
+Many of the following five violations are also the same, just moving up or down in prevalence on the list.

-This past week at NSC’s Congress and Expo in Houston, TX, OSHA's Deputy Director of the Directorate of Enforcement Programs, Patrick Kapust, announced the agency’s preliminary list of violations for FY 2018.
-The top violations account for an estimated total of 32,266 violations, and about 60 percent of the total for 2018.
+This past week at NSC’s Congress and Expo in San Diego, CA, OSHA's Deputy Director of the Directorate of Enforcement Programs, Patrick Kapust, announced the agency’s preliminary list of violations for FY 2019.

 Violation #1: Fall Protection – General Requirements

-For the sixth year running, fall protection has topped the annual hazard list, with nearly 8,000 safety violations.
+For the ninth consecutive year, fall protection has topped the annual hazard list, with 6,000 safety violations.
 The OSHA standard 1926.501 outlines fall protection system requirements, designed to protect employees on walking or working surfaces with an unprotected side or edge 6 feet off the ground or higher.

 Violation #2: Hazard Communication